PickYourOwn.org

 Yield: About 7 pint jars

-• 2 cups chopped Granny Smith apples or other tart apples (about 2 large apples as purchased) (optional, but adds flavor)
+• 2 cups chopped Granny Smith apples or other tart apples (about 2 large apples as purchased) (optional, but they add flavor)

 • 4 tablespoons mixed pickling spice